vvnic/iPhoneX/README.md

 # iPhoneX
-today iWatch3 and iPhoneX is bron
+today is iWatch3 and iPhoneX's birthday